Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

 \end{widetext}

-One can understand the channels that are contributing to the scattering probability amplitude by examining the source terms on the right-hand side of Eq.~(\ref{eqn_psi1_nstate}).
-Consider the scattering probability amplitude for the case where the final state of the electrons is the ground state.
-The source terms then consist of both resonant fluorescence (first term) and elastic scattering (second term) respectively.
+The source terms on the right-hand side of Eq.~(\ref{eqn_psi1_nstate}) shows the channels that contribute to the scattering probability amplitude.
+If the final scattered state ($m$) is a ground state, the source terms then consist of both resonant fluorescence (first term) and elastic scattering (second term) respectively.
 The corresponding independent channel amplitudes can be calculated by only including that source term.
-Another useful comparison here is that the time-dependent source terms in Eq.~(\ref{eqn_psi1_nstate})can be interpreted as the contribution of the occupied intermediate states to the two outgoing photon channels.
-We point out that previous works~\cite{buffa1988_amplitude_ResFluor, Robinson_Berman1984_buffa_citation} have employed a similar treatment for calculating resonant fluorescence from systems driven by short pulses.
-But, these works are not in the x-ray domain and importantly do not include elastic scattering.
+Also, the time-dependent source terms in Eq.~(\ref{eqn_psi1_nstate}) can be interpreted as the contribution of the occupied intermediate states to the two outgoing photon channels.
+Previous works~\cite{buffa1988_amplitude_ResFluor, Robinson_Berman1984_buffa_citation} have employed a similar treatment for calculating resonant fluorescence driven by short pulses.
+But, these works are not in the x-ray domain and do not include elastic scattering.

-In calculating the scattering probability amplitude [Eq.~(\ref{eqn_psi1_nstate})]for the final state to be an excited state, only the second term describing elastic scattering should contribute as there can be no spontaneous emission from an electronic transition from the ground state to the excited state.
+In calculating the scattering probability amplitude [Eq.~(\ref{eqn_psi1_nstate})]for the final state to be an excited state, only the source term for elastic scattering should contribute as there can be no spontaneous emission from the ground state to the excited state.
 This is indeed the case as the contribution from this source term goes to zero, if a windowing function $W(t)$ is used to adiabatically turn on and off the source terms during the pulse~\cite{Sakurai_adv}.
-Under resonant conditions, one can choose to not use a windowing function, if this term is dropped~\cite{buffa1988_amplitude_ResFluor, Robinson_Berman1984_buffa_citation} as it may otherwise introduce a spurious contribution.
+Under resonant conditions, one can choose to not use a windowing function, if this term is dropped~\cite{buffa1988_amplitude_ResFluor, Robinson_Berman1984_buffa_citation} as it may introduce a spurious contribution.
 To illustrate this, consider the trivial case when there is no incident x-ray pulse.
 Then, in the absence of a windowing function, this term would lead to a non-zero contribution to the scattering probability amplitude, which is unphysical.